santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Fury of Sticks

-As long you are wielding your *Living Weapon*, your martial dice becomes the weapon's damage dice.
+As long you are wielding your *Living Weapon*, your martial arts dice becomes the weapon's damage dice.